-- 1. Investment in community-based and community-led policing for urban and rural areas. - Neighbourhood Schemes supporting Speed Watch, Dog Watch, House Watch and other schemes to ensure residents were at the heart of Police activities.
-Yes this is in the plan. - 1.4 Volunteers (Recruitment of Special Constables) to support the engagement of community Special Constables who could focus on their local area (unless operational requirements deemed that they needed to be deployed elsewhere).
+- 1. Investment in community-based and community-led policing for urban and rural areas. - Neighbourhood Schemes supporting Speed Watch, Dog Watch, House Watch and other schemes to ensure residents were at the heart of Police activities. - 1.4 Volunteers (Recruitment of Special Constables) to support the engagement of community Special Constables who could focus on their local area (unless operational requirements deemed that they needed to be deployed elsewhere).
 There would be published key performance indicators (KPI) which would track progress over time.
-The Plan was a vision and provided a general direction of travel.
+The Plan was a vision and provided a

+- general direction of travel.
 It was important that the Commissioner looked within his Force as well as to the community.
-Special

-Constables would be required across the County and not just rural areas.
-The present cohort was around 130 -140 Specials.
-Yes the review of specials work is in the plan.

-- In terms of the pressure on the Police to support the Special Constables and the Schemes as highlighted above, the Chief Constable was integral to, and supportive of, the draft Plan.
-Yes the Chief Constable has confirmed in a Strategic Board he is committed to this.
+Special Constables would be required across the County and not just rural areas.
+The present cohort was around 130 -140 Specials. - In terms of the pressure on the Police to support the Special Constables and the Schemes as highlighted above, the Chief Constable was integral to, and supportive of, the draft Plan.
 The bigger issue at present was the lack of speed indicator devices, as used by Speed Watch.
-Therefore investment was being made to purchase 4/5 additional cameras.
-These are now on order. - With regard to potential other frustrations from the Speed Watch volunteers, the Commissioner indicated that he would be happy to discuss the matter further outside the meeting.
-(The Chair commented that his Authority had allocated £20,000 to Speed Watch and he suggested that the Commissioner could liaise with the local authorities in the County about the extension of Speed Watch schemes.)
-This is not the same view with every council.
-The Force department that runs this area, will look into options. - 1.3 Access to policing services this priority concerned the need to provide what residents wanted from the Police Service: being able to access the Police; having a good quality service; to feel safe in their communities.
+Therefore investment was being made to purchase 4/5 additional cameras. - With regard to potential other frustrations from the Speed Watch volunteers, the Commissioner indicated that he would be happy to discuss the matter further outside the meeting.
+(The Chair commented that his Authority had allocated £20,000 to Speed Watch and he suggested that the Commissioner could liaise with the local authorities in the County about the extension of Speed Watch schemes.) - 1.3 Access to policing services this priority concerned the need to provide what residents wanted from the Police Service: being able to access the Police; having a good quality service; to feel safe in their communities.
 To respond to these needs, there would be investment in technology and have town centre locations where the public could upload reports of crimes and be able to obtain an update of a previously reported incident.
-(The Chair commented that the possible use of public libraries for these reporting points could be investigated.)
-Yes libraries are already on our plan. - The additional benefit in having volunteer Special Constables was that Police recruitment could be driven by this asset It was known that the public appreciated having Police Officers and Specials who knew their area.
-It was not unusual for Specials to go onto becoming a Police Officer.
-Although this is true, it does mean we then lose specials as they become regulars. - The Commissioner agreed that to support the Neighbourhood Schemes, greater back office support was needed to assist the single Officer currently employed in the role of developing and supporting Watch Schemes.
-This is not for the OPCC to suggest to the Force the level of staffing they put into this area.
-A review has recently been completed of this area and the panel could request it from the Force, though not in remit.
+(The Chair commented that the possible use of public libraries for these reporting points could be investigated.) - The additional benefit in having volunteer Special Constables was that Police recruitment could be driven by this asset It was known that the public appreciated having Police Officers and Specials who knew their area.
+It was not unusual for Specials to go onto becoming a Police Officer. - The Commissioner agreed that to support the Neighbourhood Schemes, greater back office support was needed to assist the single Officer currently employed in the role of developing and supporting Watch Schemes.